-After I published Rachel’s question two days ago a few people asked me why the direct light emphasize skin defects and if it’s always the case.
+After I published Rachel’s question two days ago a few people asked me why the direct light emphasizes skin defects and if it’s always the case.

-In soft light all beams come from different angle so there is no defined shadow:
+In soft light all beams come from a different angle so there is no defined shadow:

 That’s why the defects on the skin (especially if they are the same color as the skin too) are less seen when you use soft natural or studio light.